fleverest/elections.dtree/README.md

 #  2. evaluating the outcome of the 1000 sampled ballots, plus the 1000 observed.
 samplePosterior(dtree, nElections = 100, nBallots = 2000)

-# Change the prior parameter.
+# Change the prior parameter and compare the posterior winning probabilities.
 dtree$alpha0 <- 1.
+samplePosterior(dtree, nElections = 100, nBallots = 2000)

+# Do it again, with a Dirichlet prior this time!
+dtree$vd <- TRUE
+samplePosterior(dtree, nElections = 100, nBallots = 2000)

+# Sample posterior probabilities of observing a given ballot under the posterior.
+b <- ballots[1]
+sampleMPP(dtree, n=100, ballot=b)

 # Reset to the prior, removing observed data.
-This is equivalent to re-running
+This is equivalent to creating
-# the first command.
+# a new tree with the same parameters.
 reset(dtree)
 ```